Vivienne Faull: Episcopal ministry

 Faull was thought by many to be a leading candidate for the first woman appointed a bishop in the Church of England when canon law was altered in 2014 to allow female bishops, but the first woman to be made a bishop was Libby Lane.
 Faull eventually became the 18th female bishop in 2018.

 On 15 May 2018, it was announced that Faull would be the next Bishop of Bristol, the diocesan bishop of the Diocese of Bristol, in succession to Mike Hill.
 She officially took up the appointment when she was elected and confirmed on 25 June 2018.
 On 3 July 2018, she was consecrated a bishop by Justin Welby, the Archbishop of Canterbury, during a service at St Paul's Cathedral, London.
 She was installed as the 56th Bishop of Bristol at Bristol Cathedral on 20 October 2018 and introduced as a Lord Spiritual at the House of Lords on 23 October.

-On 6 February 2025, Faull announced her intention to retire effective 1 September.
+On 6 February 2025, Faull announced her intention to retire in September.
+A farewell service was held on 30 August in Bristol Cathedral in which she laid down her crosier.
+She retired as Bishop of Bristol on 1 September.